U.S. Virgin Islands Travel Guide

 The USVI is located in the Lesser Antilles of the Eastern Caribbean, immediately west of the British Virgin islands and 65-km east of Puerto Rico.

 The original settlers on the USVI were the Arawak Indians who sailed up from present day Venezuela.
 The Arawak’s were a peaceful lot who developed intricate social and cultural lives.
-Their civilization flourished for hundreds of years until the more aggressive Carib Indians arrived.
+Their civilisation flourished for hundreds of years until the more aggressive Carib Indians arrived.

 The Caribs were not as peace-loving as the Arawak, normally destroying everything they found.
 They also had a reputation for eating their victims and this is where the word ‘cannibal’ comes from.